dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

    In the preceding example, the variable name `dotNetHelper` is arbitrary and can be changed to any preferred name.

-#### Pass a `DotNetObjectReference` that multiple JavaScript functions can use
+#### Pass a `DotNetObjectReference` to a class with multiple JavaScript functions

-Create a pass a <xref:Microsoft.JSInterop.DotNetObjectReference> from the [`OnAfterRenderAsync` lifecycle method](xref:blazor/components/lifecycle#after-component-render-onafterrenderasync) for multiple JavaScript functions to use.
-Make sure that the .NET code properly disposes of the reference, as the following example shows.
+Create a pass a <xref:Microsoft.JSInterop.DotNetObjectReference> from the [`OnAfterRenderAsync` lifecycle method](xref:blazor/components/lifecycle#after-component-render-onafterrenderasync) to a JavaScript class for multiple functions to use.
+Make sure that the .NET code disposes of the <xref:Microsoft.JSInterop.DotNetObjectReference>, as the following example shows.

 In the following `CallDotNetExampleOneHelper` component, the `Trigger JS function` buttons call JavaScript functions setting JavaScript's [`onclick` property](https://developer.mozilla.org/docs/Web/API/GlobalEventHandlers/onclick), ***not*** Blazor's `@onclick` directive attribute.